Indoor roller coaster

-Canyon Blaster inside the Adventuredome indoor theme park in Las Vegas.
+Canyon Blaster inside the Adventuredome indoor theme park in Circus Circus Hotel & Casino in Las Vegas, Nevada.

 Mindbender and Galaxy Orbiter at Galaxyland in the West Edmonton Mall.

-Space Mountain, in the Tomorrowland section of the Magic Kingdom in Walt Disney World, is one of the most well-known enclosed roller coasters.
-When technical problems occur, work lights turn on, as seen in this photo.
+Space Mountain, in the Tomorrowland section of Magic Kingdom at Walt Disney World Resort in Orlando, Florida is one of the most well-known enclosed roller coasters.
+When technical problems occur, work lights turn on, as seen in this photo (taken from the PeopleMover).
 During a normal ride cycle, riders are immersed in almost complete darkness.

 An indoor roller coaster or enclosed roller coaster is a roller coaster built inside a structure.
 The structure may be unrelated to the ride, or it may be intended solely or primarily for the ride.
 Many indoor coasters are custom made and placed in amusement parks or shopping malls.
 LaMarcus Adna Thompson, who pioneered the construction of the first simple roller coasters, initially built "scenic railway" rides including "indoor tableaux, panoramas, and biblical scenes illumined by car-tripped switches and flood lamps".
 The first known "completely enclosed roller coaster", called Twister, was built in 1926.
 Walt Disney World's Space Mountain was one of the first rides considered to be an indoor roller coaster, and was "the first indoor roller coaster where riders were in total darkness for the length of the ride so they couldn't tell where the drops or turns would occur".